mattbloem007/alchemy-portfolio/src/data/blogs/blog-1.md

 <h6 style="text-align: center; font-weight: bold;">Including Ceremony into Daily Living</h6>

 ixCacao Journeys is a birth from my own journey of health since the time cacao entered my life.
-To share the embodiment teachings of ixCacao, I had to live in a way that cultivated space within to honour the process of being Human.
+To share the embodiment teachings of ixCacao, I had to live in a way that truly honours the process of being Human.

 What does this mean?
 Living in awareness that All things are sacred.
 Through recognising that each moment is a ceremony where we can drop our masks and be fully present, is the catalyst for sustainable, everlasting growth.
 In a conscious way, we can create new ways (habits) of engaging in the world that uplifts our experiences and moves us to achieving what we really desire and aspire towards.

-<p>These journeys were created with the intention to support the integration of the medicinal plant teachings so that we can embody the healing they bring for us.
-When we journey with an intention for a certain period of time, we can allow time for our bodies to encode the healing and wisdom.
+<p>These journeys were created with the intention to support the integration of the medicinal plant teachings so that we can embody the fullness they bring for us.
+When we journey with an intention for a certain period of time, we can allow time for our bodies to encode the shifting and wisdom.
 It gives time for new pathways to form in the body.
 Experiences and feelings through the body are important factors of the embodiment journey.
 These journeys intend for you to experience the sensations and healing of daily spiritual practices coupled with medicinal foods.
 New outcomes (magic) in life naturally begin to arise as we forge new pathways within the body.
 The prayer is that this sparks inspiration in your own Being to keep nurturing this embodiment journey.
-The wisdom of the plants received are keys to finding how this could feed your life and your beloveds around you.</p>
+The wisdom of the plants received; are keys to finding how this could feed your life and your beloveds around you.</p>

 <div class="wp-block-gallery">